yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 # How to Use the Code

 The Play_Music.py file contains the code for generating the Piano Music.
-I've set the frequencies corresponding to the 5th Octave, how ever you may modify the code and add additional functionalities.
+I've set the frequencies corresponding to the 5th Octave, however, you may modify the code and add additional functionalities.

-The string notes contains the keyboard notes and the delays for a particular song.
+The string notes contain the keyboard notes and the delays for a particular song.
 You can play any music of your choice just by editing the notes string.
-For example, the Piano Notes for London Bridge is falling down is given as
+For example, the Piano Notes for “London Bridge is falling down” is given as

 ```
 notes = "g a g f e f g , d e f , e f g , g a g f e f g . d , g . e c"
 ```

-And, the notes for Mary Had a Little Lamb is give as
+And, the notes for "Mary Had a Little Lamb" is give as
 ```
 notes = "e d c d e e e , d d d , e e e , e d c d e e e e d d e d c"
 ```